 As could be expected, the 1980 law had a discernible impact on administrative practice.
-As demonstrated in Table 9, the yearly allowance rate for adult SSI disability recipients fell from a high of 52.6 percent in 1975 to 26.6 percent in 1982.
+As demonstrated in Table 8, the yearly allowance rate for adult SSI disability recipients fell from a high of 52.6 percent in 1975 to 26.6 percent in 1982.
 The number of recipients fell from 1.75 million in 1978 to 1.66 million in 1982.
 This decrease occurred despite the economic recession of 1980-1982.
 This removal of individuals from the rolls generated a major political response.
 Most of the people removed from the rolls appealed the decision, requesting a hearing before an administrative law judge and causing a huge backlog of cases.
-As a result, some state governors instructed their DDS service not to terminate anyone from the disability rolls unless that person's conditions had improved.
+As a result, some state governors instructed their DDS service not to terminate anyone from the disability rolls unless that person's conditions had improved.51 state's authority and assume federal responsibility for the determinations.